shroomjaks/rules.lozarth.json/README.md

 # rules.lozarth.json
+This list was compiled in Eastern North America (Usually Virginia Servers)

 ### What is this?
 These are rules and playerlist config files for [TF2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector "TF2 Bot Detector").